You have to work your way up through the ranks, proving yourself to

 1. Make Best Use Of Recording Studio Time

-people use bad practices.
+This is very important.
+When it comes to recording studios, many people use bad practices.
 I’ve seen people hire a studio for a day,

 spend most of the day writing lyrics and playing on the studio’s